From Fontenay to Clamart via the greenway, parks and woods

 Notes

-There are a few water points in public parks (marked on the map).
+There are a few water sources in public parks (marked on the map).
 Bars, restaurants and shops can be found in the centre of Châtillon, between (3) and (5), in the centre of Clamart, before (9), and near Clamart station, before (E).

-For the most part, this hike followsPR® trails, designed and marked by the Hauts-de-Seine departmental committee of the FFRP.
+For the most part, this hike followsPR®® trails, designed and marked by the Hauts-de-Seine departmental committee of the FFRP.
 A detailed map is still necessary (at least the one accompanying this description).

 Public park opening hours: